 “She did overdose at the party and Sam Khoury was responsible for disposing of her body … unfortunately in such a manner it will never be detected.
 I’m sorry I haven’t said anything sooner, and that I have to remain anonymous, but Khoury is such a bastard my life wouldn’t be worth living if he found out.”Sydney Morning Herald, March 30, 1994

-Someone told investigators that Carmen’s body had possibly been put in a furnace and burned.
+Someone told investigators that Carmen’s body was possibly burned in a furnace.

 Khoury said he felt “deeply” for Carmen’s parents, but “I know in my heart that I had nothing to do with her death, if she has died.”